ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion: Introduction

 \section{Introduction}

-Knowledge graphs (KG) organize knowledge about the world in the form of a graph where entities (nodes) are connected by different relations (edges).
-Knowledge-graph completion (KGC) task aims at adding the new information in a form of (entity, relation, entity) triples to the knowledge graph.
+Knowledge graphs (KG) organize knowledge about the world as a graph where entities (nodes) are connected by different relations (edges).
+The knowledge-graph completion (KGC) task aims at adding new information in the form of (entity, relation, entity) triples to the knowledge graph.
 The main objective is assigning to each triple a \textit{plausibility score}, which defines how likely this triple belongs to the underlying knowledge base.
 These scores are usually predicted by the knowledge graph embedding (KGE) models.
-However, most of the KGC approaches do not make any binary decision and provide a ranking, not classification, which does not allow one to use them as-is to populate the KGs \cite{speranskaya}.
-To transform the scores into \textit{predictions} (i.e., how probable is it that this triple should be included in the knowledge base), \textit{decision thresholds} need to be estimated.
-Then, all triples that have a plausibility score above the threshold are classified as positive and included in the KG; the others are predicted to be \textit{negatives} and not added to the KG.
-Since the initial KG includes only positive samples and thus cannot be used for threshold calibration, the calibration is usually performed on manually annotated set of positive and negative tuples (\textit{decision set}).
-However, manual annotation is costly and limited, and, as most knowledge bases include dozens \cite{tac}, hundreds \cite{toutanova-chen-2015-observed} or even thousands \cite{dbpedia} of different relation (types), obtaining a sufficient amount of labeled samples for each relation may be challenging.
-This raises a question: \textit{How to efficiently solve the cold-start thresholds calibration problem with \textbf{minimal human input}?}
+However, most KGC approaches do not make any binary decision and provide a ranking, not classification, which does not allow one to use them as-is to populate the KGs \cite{speranskaya}.
+To transform the scores into \textit{predictions} (i.e., how probable is it that this triple should be included in the KG), \textit{decision thresholds} need to be estimated.
+Then, all triples with a plausibility score above the threshold are classified as positive and included in the KG; the others are predicted to be \textit{negatives} and not added to the KG.
+Since the initial KG includes only positive samples and thus cannot be used for threshold calibration, the calibration is usually performed on a manually annotated set of positive and negative tuples (\textit{decision set}).
+However, manual annotation is costly and limited, and, as most knowledge bases include dozens \cite{tac}, hundreds \cite{toutanova-chen-2015-observed} or even thousands \cite{dbpedia} of different relation types, obtaining a sufficient amount of labeled samples for each relation may be challenging.
+This raises a question: